lizmat/raku-all-modules/Perl6-Noise-Gang/Audio-PortMIDI/README.md

 if I don't have access to a similar device or software.
 A dump of the MIDI events being sent or received may help.

-## License and Copyright
+## Licence and Copyright

 This is free software.
-Please see the LICENSE file in the distribution for the terms of the license.
+Please see the LICENCE file in the distribution for the terms of the license.

 	© Jonathan Stowe, 2016